 The IoT Decision Framework focuses on six key Decision Areas you need to consider for any IoT product.
 These areas are:

-Each of these Decision Areas must be evaluated at each layer of the IoT Technology Stack.
+Each Decision area must be evaluated at each layer of the IoT Technology Stack.
 You’ll start with UX and work with your teams to discover what makes for a great user experience at the Device Hardware layer, then at the Device Software layer, and so on.

 Once you are done with the Data Decision Area of the IoT framework, you can move to the Business Decision Area.
 You get the idea.
 Continue through the framework left-to-right and top-to-bottom until you cover all areas.